designerbrent/contact_user/README.txt

 User Contact Forms Module
 =============================
 The User Contact Forms module allows site developers to enable a contact form for certain users by role.
-This form allows anyone accessing the site to user the form, even anonymous users.
+This form allows anyone accessing the site to use the form, even anonymous users.

 Installation & Setup:
 -----------------------------